georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 Inkscape versions 0.91 and 0.92 already come with many extensions.
 However they are mostly written in Python 2.
-Even though Python 3.4 is released back in 2014 and many people have been writing program in Python 3.
+Even though Python 3.4 is released back in 2014 and many people have been writing programs in Python 3.
 Inkscape extensions are in Python 2 for many years.
 The reason is that most system extensions are created by various developers over time and it requires some serious work to convert them to Python 3.
 The root problem is